sirishan21/DATACAP-SMART-EXPORT/README.md

 6. Tables :
 Enables one to extract table content.
 This feature can be used at file, document, page and field level.

+7. Smart Export Template Builder UI
+This is a ICN plugin, which enables the user to build templates for the Smart Export Custom Action.
+For additional information refer- https://github.com/IBM/DATACAP-SMART-EXPORT/blob/DBA-Public-Sirisha/UI/README.md

 ## Technology
 C#